learn-the-web/topics/javascript-accessibility.md

 - `aria-controls` — points to the ID of the `<div>` that this button changes.
 - `aria-hidden` — defines that the content inside this element shouldn’t be accessible to tools at this point.

-Then, we need to make some slight adjustments to our Javascript to change those attributes when the button is clicked:
+Then, we need to make some slight adjustments to our JavaScript to change those attributes when the button is clicked:

 ```js
 var $btn = $('.btn');